Chaitu-Tatipamula/Swisstronik-challenge-3LW3/README.md

-# Sample Hardhat Project
+#Usage of getStorageAt()

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This repository demonstrates a basic Hardhat deployment script which checks the storage slot #0 of a deployed contract at address 0xf84Df872D385997aBc28E3f07A2E3cd707c9698a using the JsonRpc call from ethers js

 Try running some of the following tasks: